elusivecodes/fQuery/README.md

 const parent = dom.parent(nodes, filter);
 ```

-*DocumentFragment* and *ShadowRoot* nodes cannot be traversed up the DOM.

 **Parents**

 Find all parents of each node (optionally matching a filter, and before a limit).